orleven/Tentacle/README.md

 ```

 Tentacle is a POC vulnerability verification and exploit framework.
 It supports free extension of exploits and uses POC scripts.
-It supports calls to zooeyem, fofa, shodan and other APIs to perform bulk vulnerability verification for multiple targets.
+It supports calls to zoomeye, fofa, shodan and other APIs to perform bulk vulnerability verification for multiple targets.
 (Still in DEV...)

 [![Python 3.6](https://img.shields.io/badge/python-3.6-yellow.svg)](https://www.python.org/)